8 of the Biggest Kitchen Backsplash Trends of 2026

 One thing to note about trends, though, is that the bolder they are, the quicker they tend to fade, so only choose this style if you’re sure you can love it long-term.
 Otherwise, stick to a more neutral slab like Carrara or Calacatta Gold.

-The ledge backsplash is a take on the slab backsplash.
+The ledge backsplash is yet another take on the slab backsplash (and the last one, I promise).
 Instead of going all the way up the wall, these backsplashes go a quarter or halfway up, and typically have a small ledge or shelf on top.
 The look is very English, which makes sense as all things English design are on-trend this year.
 It’s also a more economical alternative to the full slab-style backsplash since it requires less material.

 To keep the look relevant and fresh, choose a wider beadboard and paint it the same color as your kitchen cabinets, like designer Shauna Speet did in the kitchen, above, or us a white beadboard against a colored cabinet.
 This backsplash idea is also inexpensive (yay!).